michaelagylo/michaelagylo.github.io/content/featured/lo-nickel-2024/index.md

 ---

-You can download the pdf of the article from [ResearchGate](https://www.researchgate.net/publication/385857250_Nickel_mining_reduced_forest_cover_in_Indonesia_but_had_mixed_outcomes_for_well-being), access the code repository from [Zenodo](https://zenodo.org/records/14032310), and access the the scientific article on the journal website [One Earth](https://www.cell.com/one-earth/fulltext/S2590-3322(24)00534-7).
+You can download the pdf of the article from [ResearchGate](https://www.researchgate.net/publication/385857250_Nickel_mining_reduced_forest_cover_in_Indonesia_but_had_mixed_outcomes_for_well-being), access the code repository from [Zenodo](https://zenodo.org/records/14032310), and access the the scientific article on the journal website from [One Earth](https://www.cell.com/one-earth/fulltext/S2590-3322(24)00534-7).